-Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Theological Studies (MTS): This degree is awarded to students who have demonstrated the following: This degree is awarded to students who have demonstrated the following: evaluate qualitative and quantitative information to: a) Develop lines of argument; b) Make sound judgments in accordance with the major theories concepts and methods of the subject(s) of study; c) Apply underlying concepts, principles, and techniques of analysis, both within and outside the discipline; d) Where appropriate use this knowledge in the creative process; and The ability to use a range of established techniques to: a) Initiate and undertake critical evaluation of arguments, assumptions, abstract concepts and information; b) Propose solutions; c) Frame appropriate questions for the purpose of solving a problem; d) Solve a problem or create a new work; and e) Make critical use of scholarly review and primary sources. at least one Christian or spiritual tradition to: Sengage in respectful dialogue with other disciplines and traditions; Interpret cultural contexts; Formulate theological arguments; Communicate theological concepts; Exercise responsible citizenship, and social leadership; and Critical use of established concepts and techniques to address problems and analyze contextual concerns. and apply the relevant theological knowledge and methods to one or more historical or contemporary issues; • through optional streams offered by individual colleges or groups of colleges with the MTS, to appraise theological knowledge and methods within an interdisciplinary context, such as global and urban development or spirituality and the arts; 4.
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Theological Studies (MTS): This degree is awarded to students who have demonstrated the following: This degree is awarded to students who have demonstrated the following: evaluate qualitative and quantitative information to: a) Develop lines of argument; b) Make sound judgments in accordance with the major theories concepts and methods of the subject(s) of study; c) Apply underlying concepts, principles, and techniques of analysis, both within and outside the discipline; d) Where appropriate use this knowledge in the creative process; and The ability to use a range of established techniques to: a) Initiate and undertake critical evaluation of arguments, assumptions, abstract concepts and information; b) Propose solutions; c) Frame appropriate questions for the purpose of solving a problem; d) Solve a problem or create a new work; and e) Make critical use of scholarly review and primary sources. at least one Christian or spiritual tradition to: Engage in respectful dialogue with other disciplines and traditions; Interpret cultural contexts; Formulate theological arguments; Communicate theological concepts; Exercise responsible citizenship, and social leadership; and Critical use of established concepts and techniques to address problems and analyze contextual concerns. and apply the relevant theological knowledge and methods to one or more historical or contemporary issues; • through optional streams offered by individual colleges or groups of colleges with the MTS, to appraise theological knowledge and methods within an interdisciplinary context, such as global and urban development or spirituality and the arts; 4.
 Communication Skills The ability to communicate information, arguments, and analyses accurately and reliably, orally and in writing to a range of audiences.
 Ability to foster a safe and respectful environment within which to communicate arguments and analyses effectively and collegially, orally and in writing, to a range of different audiences.
 Good oral and written communication skills in making sound theological arguments for course assessment and any summative assessment selected.
 5. Awareness of Limits of Knowledge An understanding of the limits to their own knowledge and ability, and an appreciation of the uncertainty, ambiguity and limits to knowledge and how this might influence analyses and interpretations.
 Awareness of limits of knowledge within the methods, sources, and articulated norms of faith/spirituality; and Respectful engagement with sociocultural influences, perspectives of Christian or other spiritual traditions, and contributions of other scholarly disciplines.
 Upon completion of more focused and advanced study in an area of focus or in an interdisciplinary theme, identify lacunae in current theological research and to articulate how other belief traditions may provide insight into a theological issue;

-for Basic Degree Programs: Theological Studies (MTS): demonstrated the following: This degree is awarded to students who have demonstrated the following: Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decisionmaking, moral integrity, academic integrity, and spiritual sensibilities required for specialized leadership.
-Ability to articulate how one can integrate theological study with pastoral or ministerial work, that is, to be able to describe how one may think theologically and act pastorally. • This degree is awarded to students who have demonstrated the following: • Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decisionmaking, moral integrity, academic integrity, and spiritual sensibilities
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Theological Studies (MTS): This degree is awarded to students who have demonstrated the following: G. Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employment, community involvement and other activities requiring: Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual sensibilities required for specialized leadership.
+Ability to articulate how one can integrate theological study with pastoral or ministerial work, that is, to be able to describe how one may think theologically and act pastorally.